Skip to main content

 }

-As mentioned before, Table level store should only be used in case you are experiencing any major ingestion lag because of off-heap upsert.
-The table-level store will lead to higher CPU usage and memory usage but will provide better performance.
+Not recommended.
+Use only if you experience major ingestion lag because of off-heap upsert.
+Leads to higher CPU and memory usage, but does provides better performance.

-For a new table, users can simply add the following configuration in the table config.
+For a new table, add the following configuration in the table config (opens in a new tab):

 "upsertConfig" : {